liam2/liam2/doc/usersguide/source/import_model.rst

                   - remove(dead)

   simulation:
-      # since we have new processes, we have to override the *entire* process
+      # since we have new functions, we have to override the *entire* process
       # list, as LIAM2 would not know where to insert the new processes
       # otherwise.
       processes:
           - person: [ageing, illness, death]

+      # provide the required "output" section which is missing in common.yml
       output:
           file: variant2.h5